warpcode/docker-base-image/README.md

 ## Binaries

 ### finish-service
 Only to be called by the root user.
-The main purpose is to be ran inside the `finish` script of a service.
+The main purpose is to be ran inside the `finish` script of a service that would bring down a container.

 You can specify an exit code to force an exit code into `S6_STAGE2_EXITED` but this should only be called if you have a main service.